Indoor Scuba Diving Pools – Dive the Deepest and Largest Pools

 Can You Build Your Own Indoor Scuba Diving Pool?

 You’ve probably had many childhood fantasies of digging a hole in your backyard and filling it up with water and there has probably always been a parent or someone telling you that it doesn’t work that way.
 Well, it’s possible to build a diving pool on your own property.
-It’s not the same as building a swimming pool so there is more money and construction effort involved.
+It’s not the same as building a swimming pool so there are more money and construction effort involved.

 Of course, you won’t be digging it yourself, you’ll need to hire a contractor.
 And you’ll need a million dollars or two to actually fulfill your dream.